Privacy & AI

 *No cookies and dark mode

-The smoothest fix: a cookie, because the website reads those on the server-side before loading the page.
-The user preference will have been accounted for, when the page loads.
+The smoothest fix: a cookie.
+The browser reads those on the server-side before loading the page.

 Tradeoffs.